shannonhochkins/hakit/README.md

 This project was created using `bun init` in bun v1.2.4.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.

+## GCLOUD Postgres
+- Need to attach IP address to access the DB, will be the server and any local IP needed

 ## Drizzle DB

-.env - DATABASE_URL=GET FROM NEON DB
+.env - DATABASE_URL= GET FROM GCLOUD

 1. Generate sql files from schemas `bun drizzle-kit generate`
-2. Migrate the data to the neon db table `bun run migrate.ts`
+2. Migrate the data to the gcp db table `bun run migrate.ts`
 3. Visualize the database - `bunx drizzle-kit studio`

 When adding new columns, run through all the steps again.